FrederikLauf/File-Renamer/README.md

 ## Sort by date

 The files are sorted by their "modified date", also known as "mtime".
 (NB: The user is responsible for controlling the mtime of their files.
 The standard behaviour of file copying methods on different operationg systems has to be considered.
 For a photo file on Windows, the mtime will usually stay at the time when it was taken/saved in the camera.
-An option to use the EXIF time if available will be added in the future.)
+An option to use the EXIF time if available may be added in the future.)

 **Use case:** The photos are taken with two different cameras and should be merged in chronological order.